DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Methods

 where $N_p$ denotes the number of selected pathways and $N_g$ represents the maximum number of genes across all pathways.
-For a given pathway, expression values were populated only for genes belonging to that pathway, while non--member positions were filled with zeros.
-Each row of $\text{{\bf E}}_{\text{Path}}$ therefore corresponds to a pathway--specific embedding that captures the expression profile of its constituent genes.
+For a given pathway, expression values were populated only for genes belonging to that pathway, while non-member positions were zero-padded and excluded by masking.
+Each row of $\text{{\bf E}}_{\text{path}}$ therefore corresponds to a pathway-specific embedding that captures the expression profile of its constituent genes.